Cannula Subcision At A Glance

 How much is the procedure?

-Surgical revision of scar tissue including acne scars was partially subsidised by Medicare.
+Surgical revision of scar tissue including acne scars is partially subsidised by Medicare.
 This included acne, traumatic & surgical scars that fall in the ‘severe’ end of the spectrum.
-A recent revision by Medicare in September 2022 has removed the use of subcsion as a claimed item number for scars.

 Severe scarring as defined by the Goodman Baron scale of scar classification is as follows.
 Scars seen at conversational distance, non-distensible, and can not be covered up with normal make up or by the growth of normal beard hair in men.